umccr/infrastructure/parallel_cluster/README.md

 ### File System

+> Currently under development and discussion.
+> Subject to change

 The cluster uses EFS  to provide a **filesystem that is available to all nodes**.
 This means that all compute nodes have access to the same FS and don't necessarily have to stage their own data (if it was already put in place).
-However, that also means the data put into EFS remains avaiable (and chargeable) as long as the cluster remains.
+However, that also means the data put into EFS remains available (and chargeable) as long as the cluster remains.
 So data will have to be cleaned up manually after it fulfilled it's purpose.

 This cluster also **uses AWS FSx lustre to access UMCCR "data lakes" or S3 buckets** where all the research data resides.
 Those S3 buckets are made available through: